whyrusleeping/dhtHell/README.md

 Would tell node 4 to run a put of the value "hello" for the key "test"

+And:

+	[3-7] get test

+Would tell nodes 3 through 7 to get the key "test"

 The Sequence "==" signals to switch input over to standard in, allowing the user to manually enter commands

 ## Commands